 “It’s registered they said.
 Here’s the proof they said.”

 As an end user of pressure equipment (valves, flanges, fittings, instrumentation, vessels, boilers, thermal liquid heaters, etc), you are responsible for its safe operation in accordance with all applicable ASME codes, standards, and jurisdictional regulations.
-This means that you need to ensure it is properly registered with a CRN.
+This means that you need to ensure it is properly registered with a CRN number.
+You need to ensure CRN validity.
 CAMMAR Corp can help you do this.

 “But wait a minute.
 Aren’t the regulators responsible for registering pressure equipment?”
 Nope, they aren’t.
 They just accept it for registration, but before the equipment is used, sold, distributed or even offered for sale, the responsibility for registering it, and ensuring that it is registered properly, rests with those who have care and control over it.
 Regulators don’t own it.

 “Ok, but I asked the vendor if it was registered and they said it was.
 They even provided ‘proof’ of the registration with the CRN number.
-And that CRN is valid, so it’s registered, right?”
+And that CRN validity is there?, so it’s registered, right?”